-1. Your action sports brand hires a generalist translation agency
+1. Your action sports or outdoor brand hires a generalist translation agency

 We’re not here to speak ill of anyone, but let’s be honest: most generalist translation agencies are, well, generalist: by focusing on several industries – like the legal, financial or corporate sectors – they likely won’t be able to provide a truly specialized sports translation service for the adventure sports sector.

-Generalist translators don’t know what it feels like to clip the chains on the sport climbing route you’ve been projecting for a week, or to ride the perfect wave – in other words, they don’t really understand them, your market or your culture.
+Generalist translators don’t know what it feels like to clip the chains on the sport climbing route you’ve been projecting for a week, or to ride the perfect wave – in other words, they don’t really understand your customers, your market or your culture.

 And your customers will be able to tell.

-Real-life case study: We started providing our sports translation service to a platform that lets users log their climbing achievements and share them with the world.
+Real-life case study: We started providing our sports translation service to an outdoor tech platform, that lets users log their climbing achievements and share them with the world.
 They had previously been working with a generalist translation agency to help them make their content available globally and grow.

 90% of the terminology hadn’t been translated correctly, and the register (tone of voice) was far too formal for their target users.